ivankovnatsky/steamdeck-config/README-Bazzie-Rog-Ally.md

 ## Manual steps

-- In HHD disable RGB
+- In HHD set RGB Mode to Off